-Originally designed and constructed by the East Berlin Iron Bridge Company in 1881, the Pierceville Bridge is a lenticular truss bridge located on S.R.
+Originally designed and constructed by the East Berlin Iron Bridge Company in 1881, the Nicholson Township Lenticular Truss Bridge was located on S.R.
 1029 over Tunkhannock Creek in Nicholson Township, PA.
-The existing bridge was closed in 2005 due to structural deficiencies stemming largely from vehicular impact damage and gross deterioration of the floor system.
+The bridge was closed in 2005 due to structural deficiencies stemming largely from vehicular impact damage and gross deterioration of the floor system.

 It was decided that a new crossing for S.R.
 1029 would be established by relocating the existing historic truss bridge and constructing a new bridge in its place.
 To maintain the no-adverse effect, the relocated historic truss was rehabilitated as part of the project.
 The bridge’s rehabilitation included taking it apart, cleaning it, repainting it, and repairing any damage it had sustained.

 McCormick Taylor provided all engineering services for the development of the relocation, restoration, and new bridge construction.
 This included environmental and historic permitting and clearances to relocate a historically significant truss bridge to a township park setting.
 The project required coordination between PennDOT, PA SHPO, local officials, and consulting parties.
 A Determination of Effects Report was prepared and concluded that the relocation of the bridge would mitigate any adverse effects.

 McCormick Taylor was also extensively involved during construction, providing engineering reviews and consultation on detailed demolition and erection plans, as well as ensuring shop drawings were in compliance with both the structural design and maintained historic integrity.

 A new 172-foot-long, two-span pre-stressed concrete box beam bridge with integral abutments was designed for the replacement structure.
 The bridge is open to traffic and has reestablished a secure continuation of S.R.
 1029 over Tunkhannock Creek.